devtlv/Python-S19/Notebooks/Flask/04 - Templates.md

 # Templates?

 Templates are a way to generate dynamic html code.
-Meaning adding variables, for loops and if statements to the HTML code.<br>
+Meaning adding variables, for loops and if statements to the HTML code.
 The template is written in a template language which combines python and HTML. <br>
 There a lot of python modules that can convert template to html code (called template engines), flask use __jinja2__

-> Templates are stored in .html files
+> Templates can be stored with every extension

 # Delimiters